 During your treatment in Savannah Georgia, you’ll have learned coping mechanisms.
 When you return to your normal life, you’ll need to apply them.

 Financial trouble is a common issue that may entice you to start drinking.
-You can defend yourself against this challenge by consulting a financial advisor.
+You can defend yourself against challenges of sobriety like this one by consulting a financial advisor.
 He or she will help you create a unique plan to manage your finances.